themysticsavages/cloudbot-discord/readme.md

 ### Current Addons

 ```
-- webscraper : A Python search scraper which grabs the first text content off a Bing search
+- webscraper : A Python search scraper which grabs the first text content off a Bing search - c.scrape
 ```

 *WARNING: webscraper runs a Python file using py, if you are running a legacy version of Python or if you are using Linux, edit this,